 Sarah Goldsworthy - Forest School Leader.
 Sarah is a teacher at a local primary school and takes her students out into a beautiful local woodland for Forest School.

-Want to work with us?
-Get in touch, volunteering positions available subject to safeguarding and DBS requirements.
+Want to work with Muddy Feet?
+Get in touch, we have freelance and volunteering positions available subject to safeguarding and DBS requirements.

 MUDDY FEET® Partner ORganisations

 Muddy Feet works with partner organisations to deliver our innovative training and outdoor activities.